 Dear TK Parents,

-In math, we will learn about the numbers 12 and 13.
+In math, we will continue to learn about the number 13, as well as learn about the numbers 14-15.
 We will recognize the numbers, orally count them from 1, count them one-to-one, be able to explain the number, and write them.
-Our pattern for the month is the ABB pattern.
-We will continue to learn how to sort objects into their different attributes.
-We will also complete a fun Valentine’s candy graph activity.
+Our pattern for the month will be the ABB pattern.
+We will continue to learn how to sort objects by different attributes and begin to study simple addition.

 Dates to remember:

 March 12th and 28th- Out for TK planning